 Pegasus: Shashi Tharoor blames BJP for scuttling parliamentary panel meet, seeks Speaker’s action

-Tharoor, the chairman of the panel, said that officials from three ministries refused to attend the meeting at the last minute.
+Tharoor, the head of the Standing Committee on Information Technology, said officials from three ministries refused to attend the meeting at the last minute.

 Congress MP Shashi Tharoor on Sunday categorically blamed members of the Bharatiya Janata Party for scuttling a parliamentary panel meeting last month, which was supposed to discuss the alleged surveillance of phones by use of the Pegasus spyware, The Indian Express reported.